GuyBanks/TuskBot/README.md

 #### Updating all roles

-You can also update the role of every registered user in the channel with `!update_all_roles`.
+Server owners (or whitelisted users) can also update the role of every registered user in the channel with `!update_all_roles`.

 ## Ranks